deontic/repostchecker/README.md

 # repostchecker
-a minimal extension for Google Chrome to check whether any Reddit (image) post is a repost with ease, uses the undocumented repostsleuth API
+a minimal extension for Google Chrome to check whether any Reddit (image) post can be detected as a repost with ease, uses the undocumented repostsleuth API